 Important topics to focus on for NEET 2020

-- Physics – Optics, Mechanics, Nuclear Physics, Thermodynamics
+- Physics – Mechanics, Optics, Thermodynamics, Nuclear Physics

 Good Study Material

-The most important element to prepare for any exam is good study materials.
-Following the right NEET study material is very important for preparing for the examination.
-NCERT are the best NEET books to prepare for the exam.
-Aspirants can consult NEET teachers and toppers or read their interviews and check which books they referred.
-But reading NEET toppers interview, candidates can also get an idea about their strategy and NEET preparation style.
-Here are some NEET Preparation books which aspirants can follow while preparing for NEET 2020.
+The most important factor to prepare for any exam is a good study material.
+Following the right NEET study material is critical to prepare for the examination.
+NCERT is the best NEET book to prepare for the exam.
+Aspirants can consult NEET teachers and toppers or read their interviews and check which books they referred to.
+By following NEET toppers’ interviews, candidates can also get an idea about their strategy and NEET preparation tactic.

 |Problems in General Physics by I.E. Irodov||Modern Approach to Chemical Calculations – R. C. Mukherjee||Objective NCERT at Your Fingertips for NEET|